weaverryan/ioEditableContentPlugin/README.markdown

       array('class' => 'header'),
     ) ?>

+When using the `with_new` option, you may also pass a `add_new_label` option which specifies the text that will be displayed to the user for adding a new item to the list (defaults to simply "Add new").

 >**NOTE**
 >The sortable option requires the jQuery sortable UI library.
 This library
 >is not currently provided by this plugin and must be supplied manually.